HarryDulaney/Spreadsheet-Buddy/README.md

-# SuperCommander_1.0

--> is a project designed and coded by Harry Dulaney.
+Commander_Excel_1.0 is a project by Harry G. Dulaney.(So far just me, but contributions are very welcome!)

-The purpose of the program is to implement Apache POI and other open source Excel interactor API's;
-in a way that will award the user with new possibilities for task automation between their computer and MS_Excel.
+The goal of this project is to use Excel communicator API's, specifically FILLO (because of ease of use and unlimited potential), in a way that will award the user with new possibilities for automating tedious or repetitive functions in MS Excel.

-The user will create a new project, and name it and save it in the file directory.
+The user will create a new project, and name it and save it; data persistence is being set up using JAXB for marshaling and unmarshalling XML documents which contain the user's instance of their project.

-Then they will be able to browse a list of commands which they can pick from to interact with existing or new .xlsx workbooks.
-(Still debating if we should include .xls compatability).
+The user will be able to browse through a menu of tasks or "commands" which they can customize by inputting their spreadsheets/ workbooks information.

-Essentially, the user will create a project which when complete will be an amalgamation of commands choosen from the UI Menu.
+Essentially, the user will create a script themselves using the UI menu to choose the options they want their Commander project to run.
-The user will choose add new task, choose which task they want the SuperCommander to perform, ie. *combine two excel workbooks togheter* and then they will be prompted to enter whatever user specific data, ie. *The names of the workbooks* , is needed to complete the task.
-This task will then be saved as part of the project and displayed, with other tasks are already created on the project, to the user.
-At any time the option exists to *Execute SuperCommander* and run the scripts.

 The main elements of a Commander project will be :

-1) Source (ie) choose from new workbook created, retrieve existing Excel workbook to operate on, and designate a web URL to scrape for
+1) Source (i.e.) choose from new workbook created, retrieve existing Excel workbook to operate on and designate a web URL which they can search through (Web scrapping tool for this, Apache Storm anyone? ).

-user designated information.

-2) Do something with the source material, (ie) organize it, sort it, or format its style or combine with other information.
-Or perform some function on the worksheet data.
+2) User can define multiple sources and outputs to create repeatable functions called SuperCommmands.

-3) Select form of output to what workbook or sheet.
+3) Select the form of output to what workbook or sheet.

+4) Save the task and all its dependency information to recall the project at the owners discretion.

+08/14/2019
+Recent Developments:
+1. Fillo - for advanced manipulation of spreadsheets.
+Fillo allows developers to interact with Excel spreadsheets using SQL statements.
+The FILLO API also includes packages from Apache POI, Apache Commons, Apache Collections, and other open-source APIs making it a useful solution for us to use to interface with Excel documents.
+Other than:

+2. Nashorn -Java scripting engine for processing JavaScript and other scripting languages.

+->  Nashorn can be used to allow us access to Microsoft’s extensive body of scripting tools for interacting with MS Excel because Microsoft publishes the MS Office APIs in JavaScript.
+(This is an area I could use the support of some other programmers as my knowledge of JavaScript is still intermediate, but I have already set up a Nashorn object in “com.commander.app.model” named "JSObj.java".